tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Increase your base PD to 11 and your base hit points to 7 + Con.

-Once per day per Dexterity modifier (minimum 1), you can perform a bizarre freak show stunt with your body.
+Once per full recovery per Dexterity modifier (minimum 1), you can perform a bizarre freak show stunt with your body.
 Bend it in unnatural ways, pierce it, cough up bugs, maybe even detach and reattach a limb.
 If you stare into the disgusted faces of your fellow players, you are doing it right.
 This does not require a skill check, unless the GM decides to require one, such as for a particularly artistic execution.

 #### Adventurer Feat